Eppo-exp/eppo-docs/docs/feature-flags/sdks/php.md

 ## 3. Assign variations

-Assigning users to flags or experiments with a single `GetAssignment` function:
+Assigning users to flags or experiments with a single `getStringAssignment` function:

 ```php
 <?php